Submissions

 7. Greek texts should be written using unicode encoding (utf-8).

-8. Bibliographic references should be included in footnotes, not in a “References” section, and should use «Acta Philosophica» style (Zotero users can download the style from http://www.zotero.org/styles):
+8. Bibliographic references should be included in footnotes, not in a “References” section, and should use «Acta Philosophica» style:

-Collaborations in a collective work: Paulin Sabuy Sabangu, Cultura e razionalità, la pluralità delle culture e l’interculturalità, in F. Russo (a cura di), Natura, cultura, libertà, Armando, Roma 2010, pp. 39-63.
+Collaborations in a collective work: P. Sabuy Sabangu, Cultura e razionalità, la pluralità delle culture e l’interculturalità, in F. Russo (a cura di), Natura, cultura, libertà, Armando, Roma 2010, pp. 39-63.

 Journal articles: M. Pakaluk, The Great Question of Practical Truth, and a Diminutive Answer, «Acta Philosophica», 19 (2010), pp. 145-160.